telppa/Chrome.ahk-plus/README.md

 # Chrome.ahk-plus

 Automate Google Chrome and MS Edge using native AutoHotkey.
+使用纯 AutoHotkey 操控 Google Chrome 和 MS Edge 。

 ## What has been enhanced compared to Chrome.ahk